Our Next Meeting: 20, November – Summercourt

-EVENT UPDATE: THIS EVENT HAS BEEN CANCELLED DUE TO THE FORECAST OF 50MPH + WIND SPEEDS.
-The first of this Winter season Sun & Stars.
+The third of this Winter season Sun & Stars.
 The event, as always, is dependant on clear skies, but this evening we hope to be able to see sunspot activity on the surface of the Sun before it sets.
 At the same time we can observe the Moon and Saturn as they rise in the East.
-The event…
+The event is open to anyone who wishes to come along and we kick off at 15:30 Event…

 Houston, We have a Poem….